Thursday, March 18, 2010

 I always get inquiries regarding the BIG difference between ordering native pigs or white pigs for their lechon.
 People have this pre occupied notion that native pigs are better than white ones.
 Not necessarily.

-One thing good about native pigs is that if you order small sized lechon, say de leche, it is always advisable to order native hogs since its skin would still be crispy even after five hours.
+One thing good about native pigs is that if you order small sized lechon, say de leche, it is always advisable to order native pigs since its skin would still be crispy even after five hours.
 However, native pigs are hard to find sometimes and may cost you more also.
 Another downside of using native pig is that it tends to be very oily most specially if you use the large sizes.

 For white pigs however, so long as you eat your small sized lechon within the next 3 hours, you will be assured that the skin is still crispy.
 If not, around 40% of its skin would start to sag.
 If this happens, I suggest that you cut the skin and fry it using slow fire--no need to put any additional seasonings--this procedure would give you the same crispiness of a newly grilled lechon.